minimaxir/deep-learning-cpu-gpu-benchmark/README.md

-# keras-cntk-benchmark
+# deep-learning-cpu-gpu-benchmark

-Repository to benchmark the performance of the CNTK backend on Keras vs. the performance of TensorFlow.
-This R Notebook is the complement to my blog post [Benchmarking CNTK on Keras: is it Better at Deep Learning than TensorFlow?](http://minimaxir.com/2017/06/keras-cntk/).
+Repository to benchmark the performance of Cloud CPUs vs. Cloud GPUs on TensorFlow and Google Compute Engine.
+This R Notebook is the complement to my blog post [Benchmarking TensorFlow on Cloud CPUs: Cheaper Deep Learning than Cloud GPUs](http://minimaxir.com/2017/07/cpu-or-gpu/).

 ## Usage